 - One of the lightest cordless jigsaws currently available on the market, reducing user fatigue when in use

-As you’re aware now, there are many features within the XVJ03Z that can stand out and can be chosen as a favorite feature.
+As you’re aware now, many features within the XVJ03Z can stand out and can be chosen as a favorite feature.
 Yet, I’ve chosen this purely for those on the go from site to site – and it’s this aspect where the XVJ03Z shines.

 This cordless jigsaw model weighs only 6.1 lbs, and that;’s with the battery included.
-The total length of the XVJ03Z is 10-⅛” long, and it fits into your hand with a supreme comfort, which is essential for long sessions in use, and conditions that take more of you fatigue wise, such as hotter weather.
+The total length of the XVJ03Z is 10-⅛” long, and it fits into your hand with supreme comfort, which is essential for long sessions in use, and conditions that take more of you fatigue-wise, such as hotter weather.

 If you’re wearing gloves when using the XVJ03Z, you can utilize the two-finger variable speed trigger with ease – as this cordless jigsaw is designed for convenience.

-The compact design of this model does not reduce power in any way, with a 2,600 SPM speed allowing you to make cuts quickly, without tiring yourself out.
-What do you think of this fatigue saving feature?
+The compact design of this model does not reduce power in any way, with a 2,600 SPM speed allowing you to make cuts quickly without tiring yourself out.
+So what do you think of this fatigue-saving feature?
 It definitely will come in handy for many contractors, don’t you think?

 If you’re looking at the price tags when looking for a new jigsaw, then you might want to keep reading – this model could be the one for you.
 One of the most cost-friendly cordless jigsaws on the list today, the P5231 combines before performance and power with a raft of innovative features, culminating in a jigsaw that is well worth its value for money.

 Cordless jigsaws often get a bad rap from users when discussing the performance, especially within the power department.
-Yet that’s an aspect that won’t be discussed with the P5231, as it provides a cutting performance that is equivalent to a corded jigsaw – all within the convenience of a cordless model.
+Yet, that’s an aspect that won’t be discussed with the P5231, as it provides a cutting performance equivalent to a corded jigsaw – all within the convenience of a cordless model.

 There are many additional features to list with the P5231, and I’ve noted them below, as well as the specs.